Note

 Click here to download the full example code

-Second example: GridSearchCV
+Second example: GridSearchCV demonstrationΒΆ

-with PipeGraph to effectively fit the best model across a number of hyperparameters.
+This example shows how to use GridSearchCv with PipeGraph to effectively fit the best model across a number of hyperparameters.

-.
+It is equivalent to use GridSearchCv with Pipeline.
 More complicated cases are shown in the following examples.
-In this second example we wanted to show how to fit a GridSearchCV
+In this second example we wanted to show how to fit a GridSearchCV in a yet simple scenario.

 Steps of the PipeGraph:

-- scaler: a preprocessing step using a
+- scaler: a preprocessing step using a MinMaxScalerobject

-object - polynomial_features: a transformer step
+- polynomial_features: a transformer step

-object we want to fit and use for predict.
+- linear_model: the LinearRegressionobject we want to fit and use for predict.

 Firstly, we import the necessary libraries and create some artificial data.